The Anglo-American Hegemonic Cycle

 "The current U.S. and global current backdrop is regrettably more late-1920's than 1930's" (Doug Noland, How Crazy? prudentbear.com, January 18, 2013).

 The primary post-war recessions were 1920-21 and 1990-91.

 The post WW1 boom ran from 1921 to 1929 - the economy began its decline one month before the stockmarket.
 Between 1921 and 1929 there were two mild recessions (1923-24 and 1926-27).
-This then provides the type for the post Cold War boom.
-The mild 1923-24 recession is typed with the mild 2001 recession - beginning of housing booms; and the mild recession of 1926-27 is typed with the severe 2007-09 recession - ending of housing booms and when central bank cooperation contributed to the 'melt-up' stage of the sharemarket boom.
+This then provides the types for the post Cold War boom.
+There was mild recession in 2001; a severe recession in 2007-09; and a severe dowturn/recession in 2020.
+Central bank intervention in 1927 and 2020 contributed to the 'melt-up' stage of the sharemarket boom.
 The types are presented below.